stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 We see two important things here:

-* `inlining0` itself (in form of `$winlinig0`) is not dumped into the interface file, that means that we have lost the ability to look inside it.
+* `inlining0` itself (in form of `$winlining0`) is not dumped into the interface file, that means that we have lost the ability to look inside it.

-* Still, hope dies last even for GHC, so it has turned `inlining0` function into a wrapper which itself is inlineable as you can see.
-The idea is that in the case if `inlining0` is called in arithmetic context with some other operations on `Int`s, GHC might be able to optimize further and better glue things working on `Int#`s (like `$winlining0`) together.
+* Still, hope dies last even for GHC, so it has turned the `inlining0` function into a wrapper which itself is inlineable as you can see.
+The idea is that in case if `inlining0` is called in an arithmetic context with some other operations on `Int`s, GHC might be able to optimize further and better glue things working on `Int#`s (like `$winlining0`) together.

-Now let's use the `INLINEABLE` pragma:
+Now let's use the `INLINEABLE` pragma (if you follow the experiments on your own don't forget to export the new function as well):

 ```haskell
 inlining1 :: Int -> Int